MateoTaylor/TwitchUploader/README.md

 This is my current project, which is split into three distinct parts:

-TwitchRequests: Currently fetches the top 5 most viewed twitch clips of a specified Twitch category (set to Fortnite at the moment, but can be easily moved to whatever category I'd like) using the Twitch API.
+TwitchRequests: Gathers the top 5 (or more) most viewed clips from the last 24 hours of a specified Twitch category (currently Fortnite) using Twitch's API, and then downloads the clips as mp4 using Selenium. (completed)

-Unfortunately, the download links to these clips cannot be accessed with the Twitch API, and must instead be scraped from Twitch's dynamic html.
-I'm currently learning Selenium to achieve this.
+DaVinciResolveEditor: interacts with the DaVinci resolve api to take clips downloaded from TwitchRequests and edit them into a vertical format suitable for Youtube Shorts content (work in progress)

-YoutubeUploader: Uploads video files to the Youtube channel, setting their titles and other parameters.
-Should be able to upload multiple clips and schedule them.
-Ideally, this means the youtube account will be able to post roughly 1 clip an hour, given than 24 new clips are loaded every day.
+YoutubeUploader: Uploads video files to the Youtube channel, setting their titles and other parameters. (completed)